 Whether it’s on stage at Coachella and Stagecoach, or in entrepreneurial groups on Facebook, community is where you give yourself a foundation to continue growing.
 It's where you engage with people and fill the gaps.
 You expand your radius through community and people willing to support you.

 Community was basically the only way we got the word out on Dubsado.
-We didn't take out super expensive ads, sponsor major events or get huge celebrity endorsers.
-We figured out what our community looked like, what their community looks like and how to engage with them.
+We didn't take out super expensive ads, sponsor major events, or get huge celebrity endorsements.
+We figured out what our community looked like, what their community looks like, and how to engage with them.
 If you haven't heard it put this way, listen up:

 You HAVE to put effort into building community.
-It's not negotiable.
+It's non-negotiable.